tzheng403/tzheng403/README.md

 ### Tony Zheng
-**Senior Full-Stack AI Engineer** — I build production LLM features end to end, from the React UI down to the model call.
+**Senior Full-Stack AI Engineer.** I build production LLM features end to end, from the React UI down to the model call.

 6+ years full-stack (React/Next.js, Node, Python).
 The last few years I've focused on shipping AI that holds up in production: RAG over real data, tool-calling agents with human approval, and the evals, validation, and cost controls that keep them reliable.
 Based in Chicago, open to remote.